anmmashud/anmmashud/README.md

-# A N M Mashud
-Innovative tech enthusiast with a passion for ethical hacking, programming, and data analysis.
-Dedicated to building impactful open-source tools and mastering automation.
-Currently exploring statistical modeling and creative tech solutions.

 # Hi there, I'm Mashud! 👋

 **Innovative tech enthusiast with a passion for ethical hacking, programming, and data analysis.** I love creating impactful open-source tools, automating tasks, and exploring new ways to leverage technology for creative solutions.

 ## 🌟 About Me
 - 🔐 **Ethical Hacker & Programmer** with a focus on security and automation.
-- 📊 Passionate about **data analysis** and **statistical modeling**, constantly expanding my skills in LibreOffice Calc, Python, and other tools.
+- 📊 Passionate about **data analysis** and **statistical modeling**, constantly expanding my skills in LibreOffice Calc, Python, SQL and other tools.
 - 💻 Currently working on my **LMI-Tool** project for automating mobile flashing and system maintenance.
 - 🌱 Always learning something new, with a strong interest in **AI**, **machine learning**, and **open-source contributions**.